Go Directly to the Seat of Knowledge - Marcus Aurelius

 So what is different about practicing in Mysore?

-On that first trip I had these expectations that I was going to learn from Sharath and he was going to give me “the one thing” that would change it all.
+On that first trip I had these expectations that Sharath was going to teach me “the one thing” that would change it all.
 You know the secret ingredient, the master key;)

 Here Petri talks about the energy of the Shala - "In 25 years I've seen many shala's......."